cloudControl/documentation/Platform Documentation.md

 ### Horizontal Scaling

-Horizontal scaling is controlled by the --min parameter.
+Horizontal scaling is controlled by the --containers parameter.
 It specifies the number of containers you have running.
-Raising --min also increases the availability in case of node failures.
+Raising --containers also increases the availability in case of node failures.
-Deployments with --min 1 (the default) are unavailable for a few minutes in the event of a node failure until the failover process has finished.
-Set --min value to at least 2 if you want to avoid downtime in such situations.
+Deployments with --containers 1 (the default) are unavailable for a few minutes in the event of a node failure until the failover process has finished.
+Set --containers value to at least 2 if you want to avoid downtime in such situations.

 ### Vertical Scaling

 In addition to controlling the number of containers you can also specify the size of a container.
-Container sizes are specificed using the --max parameter.
+Container sizes are specificed using the --size parameter.
 Valid values are 1 <= x <= 8 and result in x times 128MB of memory.
-So setting --max to 1 will result in 128MB of RAM available to each one of your containers, while --max 4 or 8 will give you 512MB or 1024MB of RAM respectively.
+So setting --size to 1 will result in 128MB of RAM available to each one of your containers, while --size 4 or 8 will give you 512MB or 1024MB of RAM respectively.

 ### Choosing Optimal Settings

-You can use the [Blitz.io](https://www.cloudcontrol.com/dev-center/Add-on%20Documentation/Performance%20&%20Monitoring/Blitz.io) and New [Relic Add-ons](https://www.cloudcontrol.com/dev-center/Add-on%20Documentation/Performance%20&%20Monitoring/New%20Relic) to run synthetic load tests against your deployments and analyze how well they perform with the current --min and --max settings under expected load to determine the optimal scaling settings and adjust accordingly.
+You can use the [Blitz.io](https://www.cloudcontrol.com/dev-center/Add-on%20Documentation/Performance%20&%20Monitoring/Blitz.io) and New [Relic Add-ons](https://www.cloudcontrol.com/dev-center/Add-on%20Documentation/Performance%20&%20Monitoring/New%20Relic) to run synthetic load tests against your deployments and analyze how well they perform with the current --containers and --size settings under expected load to determine the optimal scaling settings and adjust accordingly.
 We have a [tutorial](https://www.cloudcontrol.com/blog/best-practice-running-and-analyzing-load-tests-on-your-cloudcontrol-app) that explains this in more detail.

 ## Routing Tier